 Liz Nohren was both born and raised in Shelby County.
-She’ a Shelby County resident and fifth generation legal practitioner in Shelby County, a tradition begun by her great-great grandfather, John W. Yantis, who for many years served as a Master in Chancery.
+She is a Shelby County resident and fifth generation legal practitioner in Shelby County, a tradition begun by her great-great grandfather, John W. Yantis, who for many years served as a Master in Chancery.

-She received her undergraduate from Illinois Wesleyan University in Bloomington, Illinois, after completing her first year at the Naval Academy in Annapolis, Maryland.
+She received her undergraduate degree in Political Science, from Illinois Wesleyan University in Bloomington, Illinois, after completing her first year at the Naval Academy in Annapolis, Maryland.

 Her law degree comes from Southern Illinois University in Carbondale, Illinois.
 She also studied at Northwestern University School of Law in Chicago.

-Liz was admitted to the Illinois Supreme Court Bar in 2001 and began clerking for the Chief Judge of the Chancery Division of Cook County.
-While in Chicago, she accepted a position at the law firm of Field & Golan and served on the Chicago Council of Lawyer’s Board of Managers where she practiced banking, real estate and commercial litigation for approximately 4 years before joining her father, E.C.
-Eberspacher, as a partner at Dove & Dove Attorneys in Shelbyville, IL.
+Liz was admitted to the Illinois Supreme Court Bar in 2001, and was hired as a Clerk for the Chief Judge of the Chancery Division of Cook County.
+While in Chicago, she accepted a position at the law firm of Field & Golan, and served on the Chicago Council of Lawyer’s Board of Managers, where she practiced banking, real estate, estate planning, probate and commercial litigation for approximately 4 years before joining her father, E.C.
+Eberspacher, as a partner at Dove & Dove Attorneys in Shelbyville, Illinois.

 Her practice is the general practice of law and civil litigation across 25 counties in Central and Southern Illinois.
 Her areas of focus include contract law, divorce, child custody, adoption, guardianship, real estate, civil litigation, estate planning and probate.
 She represents a diverse base of clients, including individuals, villages, businesses and financial institutions.

-• CLE: Update of New Illinois Child Support Statute – Effingham, IL – June 2017
+- CLE: Update of New Illinois Child Support Statute – Effingham, IL – June 2017 – speaker.

-• CLE: Rewrite of Illinois Marriage & Dissolution of Marriage Act – Effingham, IL – June 2016
+- CLE: Rewrite of Illinois Marriage & Dissolution of Marriage Act – Effingham, IL – June 2016 – speaker.

-• Illinois Institute for Continuing Legal Education – IICLE: Divorce Boot Camp Topic “Child Custody & Visitation” – September 2013 and 2015
+- Illinois Institute for Continuing Legal Education – IICLE: Divorce Boot Camp Topic “Child Custody & Visitation” – September 2013 and 2015 – speaker.

-Liz is an active member of the Shelbyville Greater Area Chamber of Commerce, Shelbyville County Bar Association, Illinois State Bar Association, Illinois Trial Lawyers Association, and the Women’s Bar Association of Illinois.
+Liz is an active member of the Shelbyville Greater Area Chamber of Commerce, Shelby County Bar Association, Illinois State Bar Association, and the Women’s Bar Association of Illinois.

-She has taught at Eastern Illinois University as an adjunct professor of Paragelism.
+She has taught at Eastern Illinois University as an adjunct professor of Paralegalism.

-She’s currently involved in many philanthropic activities including her work as a board member on the Illinois Wesleyan University Council For Women, to which she was appointed in 2008.
+She is currently involved in many philanthropic activities including her work as a board member on the Illinois Wesleyan University Council for Women, to which she was appointed in 2008.